garrandall/popular-music-data/tracks/down-by-the-river-buddy-miles.md

 When you could be
 Taking me for a ride

-Ooh, sha la la, the weather
+Oh, sha la la, the weather
 She could drag me over the rainbow
 And send me away